 - UPF International and its officeholders;

-As UPF Europe is made up of all of these persons and groups working together, we may need to share personal data we hold with them so that they can carry out their responsibilities.
-The groups referred to above are joint data controllers.
-This means we are all responsible to you for how we process your data.
+As UPF is made up of all of these persons and groups working together, we may need to share personal data we hold with them so that they can carry out their responsibilities.

-What data do the data controllers listed above process?
+What data do UPF Europe process?
 They will process some or all of the following where necessary to perform their tasks:

 - Names, titles, aliases and photographs;